steveoc64/gopher-count/README.md

 # gopher-count
 ![Count Your Gophers](https://raw.githubusercontent.com/steveoc64/gopher-count/master/gopher-count.png)

-A Tool to analyse the output from a GopherJS compile, and see whats taking up the most space.
+A Tool to analyse the output from a (minified) GopherJS compile, and see whats taking up the most space.

 ## What and Why ?